pymk/pymk.github.io/content/posts/2024-05-24-macos-setup.md

 My user settings are either synced in the program or through [yadm](https://github.com/yadm-dev/yadm), which is stored on my private Github repo.

-- Clone the yadm repo for dot files and other configs (notes, .vimrc, .zshrc, .config/, etc).
+- Clone the yadm repo for dot files and other configs (*rc, .config/, etc).
 - VS Code user settings restored through account login.
 - 1Password for keys, tokens, etc.